Ratimon/redprint-wizard/src/routes/blog/_assets/posts/6-contract-explainer-bridges.md

 In this article, we have discussed the bridge components in the OP Stack monorepo codebase.
 We have covered the core **predeployed** components of [`CrossDomainMessenger`](https://github.com/ethereum-optimism/optimism/blob/v1.11.1/packages/contracts-bedrock/src/universal/CrossDomainMessenger.sol) for **L1 to L2** bridging and vice versa, as well as the [`CrossL2Inbox`](https://github.com/ethereum-optimism/optimism/blob/v1.11.1/packages/contracts-bedrock/src/L2/CrossL2Inbox.sol) and [`SuperchainERC20`](https://github.com/ethereum-optimism/optimism/blob/v1.11.1/packages/contracts-bedrock/src/L2/SuperchainERC20.sol) for **L2 to L2** bridging.

-Now, it is known that OP Stack's bridge sysem can be deployed or more advanced smart contract can be built on top of it, so new smore advanced interoperability can be unlocked.
+Now, it is known that OP Stack's bridge system can be deployed or more advanced smart contracts could be built on top of it, so new smore advanced features regarding interoperability can be unlocked.

 > **Warning**💡
 > This article is only for educational purposes and we note that the codebase is still experimental.